quangbachit/jekyll-apple/README.md

 ### Customization

-To override the default structure and style of whiteglass, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/footer_content.html`](_includes/footer_content.html) file to add contents to footer, create an `_includes` directory, copy `_includes/footer_content.html` from jekyll-whiteglass gem folder to `<your-site>/_includes` and start editing that file.
+To override the default structure and style of jekyll-apple, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/footer_content.html`](_includes/footer_content.html) file to add contents to footer, create an `_includes` directory, copy `_includes/footer_content.html` from jekyll-apple gem folder to `<your-site>/_includes` and start editing that file.

 For example, you can add favicons to `_includes/head_custom.html`: